 The discovery of substantial archaeological remains and/or features during the archaeological works may result in the requirement for an extended programme of archaeological mitigation.
-This may require the submission of revised quotes to the client as well as a new specification which will be required to be approved by the CPAT archaeologist prior to implementation.
+This may require the submission of revised quotes to the client as well as a new specification which will be required to be approved by the CPAT Development Control Archaeologist prior to implementation.